Skip to main content

 Although out of the qualification picture, Sussex back fought back with great heart.
 Foreman ousted Shaikh, who reverse-swept to short third, and Lenham removed Davies, caught at extra, and Vansh Jani, bowled cutting, with successive balls.

-Lintott swept Lenham to deep mid-wicket, Kai Smith played on and when Adam Sylvester edged to slip, Vaughan had his five for.
+Lintott swept Lenham to deep mid-wicket, Kai Smith played on and when Adam Sylvester edged to slip, Lenham had his five for.
 When Hannon-Dalby swung and missed at Henry Crocombe, the Bears were left hoping for a Middlesex defeat.
 They hoped in vain.

 Major Partners